 - On the basis of the information from this assessment, what improvements in courses, programs, and the institution can we make to reach our goals for student learning?

-Assessment is an important part of the re-accreditation process as well as a tool for the improvement of teaching.
+Assessment is both an important part of the re-accreditation process and a tool for improving teaching.
 It enables the university to concretely demonstrate its effectiveness in meeting its educational goals.